 Ebon struggled with his telekinesis, trying to get his phantom fingers to do what he needed them to do.
 The quill twitched and skipped over the paper, but his fine manipulation with the spell was just not what it had to be in order for him to write out the words required.

 The erratic movements caused the ink to blot and instead of the simple letters he had intended, there was nothing but dashes and splotches.
 Ebon railed over the failure, releasing his spell and allowing the quill to drop to the table.
 He then snarled and unleashed a tiny ball of flame that ignited the marred parchment, turning it into a small pile of ash – one that matched the collection of others scattered atop the table.

-It was a task that should be relatively easy for anyone literate, unless they lacked a physical form the way that Ebon did.
-He did have his telekinesis to make up for it, and could accommodate chores that asked for tangible efforts involving gross motor skills.
+It was a task that should be relatively easy for anyone literate unless they lacked a physical form the way that Ebon did.
+He did have his telekinesis to make up for it and could accommodate chores that asked for tangible efforts involving gross motor skills.
 But fine manipulation?
 He was not practiced enough with the spell for fine manipulation.
-He had oodles of strength, but lacked finesse.
-He hadn’t had reason to manoeuvre anything solid for quite some time, which was why his skills with the spell were not very refined.
+He had oodles of strength but lacked finesse.
+He hadn’t had reason to maneuver anything solid for quite some time, which was why his skills with the spell were not very refined.

 “Bastards should have an application form accessible to all.
 This is discriminatory,” Ebon rasped, pushing the table away from him with a thrust from an invisible hand.
 “How the hell am I supposed to complete this?”